viktormiok/tigaRcycle/README.md

 | RNA-Seq      | Not available yet |

-To access one of the data sets, such as GSE138079, simply run the code below.
-Extracting the data requires tar and gunzip, which are typically available on most systems.
+To access one of the datasets, such as GSE138079, simply run the code below.
+Extracting the data requires tar and gunzip, which are commonly available on most systems.

 ```
 cd ../  #To get to the main GitHub repo folder